awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-jira.md

 1. Choose **Next: Permissions**\.

 1. Under **Set permissions** page, choose **Attach existing policies directly**\.
-Search for and select the check box for the policy that you created in [Task 1: Create an IAM permissions policy for AWS AppConfig and Jira integration](#working-with-appconfig-extensions-about-jira-permissions-policy), and then choose **Next: Tags**\.
+Search for and select the check box for the policy that you created in [Task 1: Create an IAM permission policy for AWS AppConfig and Jira integration](#working-with-appconfig-extensions-about-jira-permissions-policy), and then choose **Next: Tags**\.

 1. On the **Add tags \(optional\)** page, add one or more tag\-key value pairs to organize, track, or control access for this user\.
 Choose **Next: Review**\.